 Social Work, Social Justice and the Law

 Provides an overview of critical perspectives on social justice, law, the legal system, and the legal processes that impact on social work practice.
-Students will critically examine and self-reflect on the interplay between marginalization and structural inequalities and law.
+Students critically examine and self-reflect on the interplay between marginalization and structural inequalities and law.
 Areas examined may include child welfare, mental health, human rights, youth justice, poverty and restorative practices.

 - Credit will be granted for only one of SOCW 350A, SOCW 350, CYC 350A.